GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 Below is the list of settings available in the Appearance tab, with a brief description about what each is for.

 ### Paper Size
 * Use this option to set the PDF paper size.
-This field defaults to the [Default Paper Size](global-settings.md#paper-size) option in the global settings.
+This field defaults to the [Default Paper Size](global-settings.md#default-paper-size) option in the global settings.
 Common paper sizes like US Letter and Legal are available.
 The ISO-standard *A*, *B* and *C* paper sizes, as well as *RA* and *SRA*, are also preloaded.
-* If none of the preloaded options suit you can also select [*Custom Paper Size*](#custom-paper-size) and control the width and height in millimetres or inches.
+* If none of the preloaded options suit, you can also select [*Custom Paper Size*](#custom-paper-size) and control the width and height in millimetres or inches.

 ### Custom Paper Size
 * This field is hidden until you select the *Custom Paper Size* option from the [*Paper Size*](#paper-size) field.
 It allows you to control the exact paper size of your document – in millimetres or inches.
-When displayed, this field is required and only positive numbers are permitted in the width and height inputs.
+When displayed, this field is required, and only positive numbers are permitted in the width and height inputs.

 ### Orientation
 * This allows you to change the paper orientation from portrait to landscape.
 A page displayed in portrait mode is taller than it is wide.
 Inversely, landscape pages are wider than they are tall.
 * The field defaults to *Portrait*.

 ### Font
 * Select the font to be used in your PDF.
-This field defaults to the [Default Font](global-settings.md#font-type) option in the global settings.
+This field defaults to the [Default Font](global-settings.md#default-font-type) option in the global settings.
 * If none of the pre-installed fonts suit your needs, additional fonts can be installed using our [Font Installer](custom-fonts.md).

 ### Font Size
 * Control the font size used in the PDF.
-The field defaults to the [Default Font Size](global-settings.md#font-size) option in the global settings.
+The field defaults to the [Default Font Size](global-settings.md#default-font-size) option in the global settings.

 ### Font Colour
 * Control the font colour used in the PDF.
-The field defaults to the [Default Font Colour](global-settings.md#font-colour) option in the global settings.
+The field defaults to the [Default Font Colour](global-settings.md#default-font-colour) option in the global settings.

 ### Reverse Text (RTL)
 * Control the text direction used in the PDF.
-The field defaults to the [Reverse Text (RTL)](global-settings.md#rtl) option in the global settings.
+The field defaults to the [Reverse Text (RTL)](global-settings.md#reverse-text-rtl) option in the global settings.

 ## Template Tab